jpmedley/mdn-helper/README.md

 **Syntax:** `clean`

-### css

-Creates a pages for a CSS property.
-The results are written to the `*path/to*/mdn-helper/out/` directory.

-**Syntax:** `css -- -n _propertyName_`

-**Flag:**

-`-n`: The name of the css property being documented.
-This flag provides the CSS page\'s name.

 ### find

-Searches Chrome's IDL files for filenames matching the provided string, prompts you to select a specific file, then displays the contents of that file.
+Searches for interfaces matching the provided string, prompts you to select a specific file, then displays the Chrome IDL file for that interface.
+(For an explanation of why it uses Chrome, see [Data Sources](#data-sources), below.)

 **Syntax:** `find idl _searchString_ -- [(-p | --ping)]`